 Is there an interest, skill or hobby you would like to find out more about and see demonstrated?
 Let us know if you have any ideas for demonstrations or tasters and we will help to organise it, if possible.

 We would love to hear from you - just click Demonstrations to send us an email notifying your interest.

 Talks, Workshops and Short Courses

 All Short Courses and Workshops are suspended until further notice.
-However, if you have an idea for a short course or workshop you could run, or a talk you could give in the future, please get in touch with Peter James, the Short Course Coordinator by clicking Talks to send an email.
+However, if you have an idea for a short course or workshop you could run, or a talk you could give in the future, please get in touch with Peter James, the Short Course Convenor by clicking Talks to send an email.

 Talks given as part of the monthly meetings are continuing on Zoom; please refer to the Events page for details.

 (We are using the term 'short course' to mean anything from a one-hour session to meetings taking place over several weeks or even months.)